fgenolini/lime-harling/README.md

 Download the SDL release archive for your platform, such as `SDL2-devel-2.30.3-VC.zip` and extract it on your computer.

+Use `cmake-gui`, point CMake to your SDL folder, and then generate a build project or `Makefile`, and use it to build and run the app.

+## Building for emscripten (C++ to web)
 Use a command such as
 ```bash
 emcc -std=c++20 -o index.html lime_harling.cpp --use-port=sdl2